arcege/ansible-primer/README.md

 # Lessons

 Each lesson will have a `README.md` file that walks the user through the steps.
-Some steps will be manual to who the difficulty, but most will be running Ansible commands.
+Some steps may be manual to show the difficulty, but most will be running Ansible commands.

 ## Failures